googlefonts/fontra-docs/_reference/menu/font/axes.md

   </ol>
 </nav>

-Within the *Axes panel* you can add or remove font axes.
-{: .lead }

 Fontra's approach is *variable-first*, therefore it's most likey that you will add at least one font axis.
 The most common one is probably *Weight*.
-Add a new axis via the **New axis...** button.
+Add a new axis via the *New axis...* button.
+{: .lead }

 <div class="alert alert-primary mt-3" role="alert" markdown='1'>
 #### Pro tips:
 {: .alert-heading}
 - Before you create a new axis we recommend to have a look at **[Designspace](/explanations/designspace/)**, first.
-- Change the order of the axes with *drag and drop*.
+- Change the order of the axes via *drag and drop*.
 {: .mb-0 }
 </div>